-7. Check the hold of the wires in the terminals by lightly pulling on them

-To loosen a line, insert a small slotted screwdriver firmly into the rectangular lock opening according to the illustration

-- 8. Connect the shielding to the internal ground terminal, connect the external ground terminal to potential equalisation - 9.
+- 7. Check the hold of the wires in the terminals by lightly pulling on them - To loosen a line, insert a small slotted screwdriver firmly into the rectangular lock opening according to the illustration - 8.
+Connect the shielding to the internal ground terminal, connect the external ground terminal to potential equalisation - 9.
 Tighten the compression nut of the cable entry gland.
 The seal ring must completely encircle the cable - 10.
-Screw the housing lid back on instruments with nonoutput
+Screw the housing lid back on the terminal block is automatically squeezed out.
+It must snap in place when re-inserted.